 During the last hundred years the Memorial has counted some of the most distinguished High Church Anglicans of their age amongst its Companions:

-3. The 1st Earl of Halifax who amongst his other achievements was Viceroy and Governor General of India, Secretary of State for War, Secretary of State for Foreign Affairs, and British Ambassador to the United States.
+KG, OM, GCSI, GCMG, GCIE, TD, PC – Viceroy and Governor General of India, Secretary of State for War, Secretary of State for Foreign Affairs, British Ambassador to the United States, Leader of the House of Lords, Lord President of the Council, Lord Privy Seal, Chancellor of the University of Oxford;

-1. the 9th Earl of Shaftesbury, Lord Steward of the Household, Chamberlain to HM Queen Mary, Lord Lieutenant of Belfast, County Antrim & Dorset, & Lord Mayor of Belfast;
+The Right Hon.
+Anthony Ashley-Cooper, 9th Earl of Shaftesbury, KP, PC, GCVO, CBE -Lord Steward of the Household, Chamberlain to HM Queen Mary, Lord Lieutenant of Belfast, County Antrim and Dorset, and Lord Mayor of Belfast;

-3. The Venerable Edward Barber, Archdeacon of Chester;
+The Venerable Edward Barber – Archdeacon of Chester;

-6. the 8th Duke of Northumberland, Lord Lieutenant of Northumberland & Chancellor of the University of Durham;
+His Grace Alan Ian Percy, 8th Duke of Northumberland, KG, CBE, MVO, TD -Lord Lieutenant of Northumberland and Chancellor of the University of Durham;

-8. The Rev’d Canon David John Garland, Archdeacon of North Queensland & Founder of Anzac Day;
+The Rev’d Canon David John Garland, OBE, VD, JP, KGHS – Archdeacon of North Queensland, Founder of Anzac Day;

-18. and Athelstan Riley, Esq, Author of A Guide to the Divine Liturgy in the East: & After the Tractarians and the hymn ‘Ye Watchers and Ye Holy Ones’.
+Athelstan Riley, Esq – Author of A Guide to the Divine Liturgy in the East: and After the Tractarians and the hymn ‘Ye Watchers and Ye Holy Ones’;